ryanzhou7/fastapp_course/ch2_mise_prereq.md

 ###### Question

-The next step to install mise per it's [GitHub repository quick-start](https://github.com/jdx/mise?tab=readme-ov-file#quickstart) guide? is: Hook mise into your shell (pick the right one for your shell): ... which is the right choice?
+The next step to install mise per it's [GitHub repository quick-start](https://github.com/jdx/mise?tab=readme-ov-file#quickstart) guide is: "Hook mise into your shell (pick the right one for your shell): ..." which is the right choice?

 - A: `$ echo 'eval "$(~/.local/bin/mise activate bash)"' >> ~/.bashrc`
 - B: `$ echo 'eval "$(~/.local/bin/mise activate zsh)"' >> ~/.zshrc`